JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `deposit`

 Deposit `_amount` of colony tokens.
-Can only be called if user tokens are not locked
+Can only be called if user tokens are not locked Before calling this function user has to allow that their tokens can be transferred by token locking contract

 **Parameters**